 Marketers have earned a bad name over the years for caring more for their content than for their audience.

-Another mistake marketers make is thinking dumping links on social media satisfies content promotion and social media strategy according to Dominic Kent, Director of Marketing and Communications at Mio.
+Another mistake marketers make is thinking dumping links on social media satisfies content promotion and social media strategy - according to Dominic Kent, Founder of First500Words.

 Now that you’re acquainted with these best practices, let’s talk about the three types of content distribution channels.